 Dr. Joshua Lenart is an Associate Instructor with the Communication, Leadership, Ethics, and Research (CLEAR) Program at the University of Utah where he also received his Ph.D. in Writing and Rhetoric Studies and now teaches technical communication for the College of Engineering.
 His teaching expertise is in technical and professional communications, specifically: administrative and organizational writing, grant writing, teambuilding, and strategic communications.
 His research expertise focuses on natural resource management policy as it relates to landscape-scale impacts on wildlife habitat, hydrologic systems, community resilience, adaptation planning, and long-term land use conservation.
 His advice to CVEEN students is “Don’t view your education as simply training on your way to a job; instead use your time to school to learn and think broadly about your social connections and your place in the natural world.
 You have the rest of your life to work; take time in college to appreciate and enjoy being in college.”

-Dr. Xiaoyu (Cathy) Liu is passionate about programming, computational analysis, and urban informatics.
+Dr. Xiaoyue (Cathy) Liu is passionate about programming, computational analysis, and urban informatics.
 Dr. Liu's teaching and research is focused on sustainable transportation systems including public transit, managed lanes, large-scale transportation system modeling and simulation, GIS-based infrastructure asset management, network complexity of social sciences, and Intelligent Transportation Systems (ITS).
 She encourages all CVEEN students to "Engage in research activities with faculty, especially with the transportation group.
 There is a lot of research readily available and applied."

-Dr. Nikola Markovic is currently working with his students to apply operations research and data science to analyze and improve transportation systems, as well as looking at value of information in network models.
-Dr. Markovic's teaching interests include His research includes tranportation methods and probability and statistics.
+Dr. Nikola Markovic is currently working with his students to apply operations research and data science to analyze and improve transportation systems, as well as looking at the value of information in network models.
+Dr. Markovic's teaching interests include His research includes transportation methods and probability and statistics.
 His research focus is operations research and data science in transportation.
 Dr. Markovic encourages CVEEN students to "take as many programming and data science courses as you possibly can."

 Dr. Tara Mastren is a nuclear assistant professor in the CVEEN department.
 Her teaching and research interests are in nuclear medicine, which targets radiotherapy for the treatment of cancer and Alzheimer’s, lanthanide and actinide chemistry, and isotope production.
 Dr. Mastren tells all of our CVEEN students, “if you want to go into research science, get as much lab experience as possible.”

 Prof. McDonald joined Utah in January 2014 as an assistant professor in the Department of Civil and Environmental Engineering and Nuclear Engineering Program.
 McDonald has successfully steered the development of a leading environmental radiochemistry laboratory, mentoring over thirty students, and managing $5 M in research funding.
 McDonald was also the University Director of the Department of Homeland Security’s Nuclear Forensics Undergraduate Summer School in 2017 and 2018.
 Before joining Utah, McDonald performed a post-doctoral fellowship at Pacific Northwest National Laboratory in Environmental Radiochemistry and worked as a visiting scientist at the Commissariat à l’énergie atomique in Saclay, France, after completing his Ph.D. at Washington State University in Radiochemistry.
 He served as the elected Secretary of the American Chemical Society’s Division of Nuclear Chemistry and Technology from 2013 – 2016 and was named one of Forbes 30 under 30 in Science in 2017.
-He encourages CVEEn students to, "Get research experience and enroll in and internship."
+He encourages CVEEN students to, "Get research experience and enroll in and internship."

 Dr. McPherson is the USTAR Professor of Civil and Environmental Engineering at the University of Utah.
 Technical focus areas include groundwater and reservoir simulation, multiphase flow analysis and simulation, rock deformation, and subsurface chemically reactive transport analysis and simulation.
 McPherson and his research group maintain a high pressure/high temperature laboratory capable of combined multiphase flow and rock mechanical response experimentation and are currently conducting flow tests to quantify potential mechanical, chemical and hydrologic changes to rocks during CO2 sequestration.

-Dr. Juan Medina is a research assistant professor for the CVEEN department.
+Dr. Juan Medina is a research associate professor for the CVEEN department.
 Dr. Medina currently manages and works with our graduate students in our department transportation lab.
 His research is focused on application of data-driven and computing-based techniques to integrate and analyze large and heterogeneous datasets with the objective of improving transportation operations and safety, deployment and harvesting of web-based resources through online applications and services, and exploration of innovative datasets and data collection techniques to enhance our understanding of traffic operations and safety issues.
 Dr. Medina’s current research projects are working on leading the Crash Data Initiative, a long-term effort to operate a management system that hosts, maintains, and provide online services and analytics related to Utah’s crash data, conducting research to identify and develop alternative methods for roadway safety analysis using surrogate measures, and quantifying the effects of events in transportation facilities (e.g. crashes) by integrating high-resolution traffic data from crashes, traffic sensors, and video feeds.
 Dr. Medina encourages CVEEN students to “Be consistent and spend time building your very own set of skills looking forward to your ideal career path.
 In all cases, improve your computer programming skills in a language of your choice.”

 Dr. Chris Pantelides is a structural professor in the CVEEN department.
 His teaching interests are structural earthquake engineering.
 He spends a lot of time with his graduate students working on research in the structure’s lab.
 Dr. Pantelides research interests include: seismic retrofit using conventional systems and FRP composites, supplemental damping systems, seismic resilience of buildings and bridges, mass timber buildings and shake table testing.